thinkshout/thinkshout/blog/_posts/2013-03-13-thinkshout-welcomes-brett-meyer-to-the-team.md

 tags:
 - Drupal Planet
 - NTEN
+short: ThinkShout is very proud to announce that Brett Meyer has joined our team as our new Technical Project Manager!
+author: sean
 ---
 ThinkShout is very proud to announce that [Brett Meyer](https://twitter.com/brett_meyer) has joined our team as our new Technical Project Manager!